MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 4 - Object-Oriented Programming.md

 ```

 ### Composition
-Composition can be referred to as a "owns-a" association, and is a strong association.
+Composition can be referred to as a "owns-a" association and is a strong association.
 It is similar to aggregation, except the subclass typically cannot exist independely of the superclass.

 Expanding on the previous example, the class called `BoardGame` class may require a `Board` object.
 Once the board game is over, the board doesn't serve a purpose anymore.
 When the `BoardGame` object is destroyed, the `Board` object is mostly likely destroyed with it.
 Playing a physical board game is different, since you don't throw away the board and get a new one every time you play the game; however, this is how it typically how it works for virtual board games.
 The `BoardGame` class may look something like this.